afogl001/pkf_arma-auot-save/README.md

 If you decide to start a new campaign, you can simply run options 2 -> 3 -> 4 again with the new campaign's save path, and resume your previous campaign by following the same steps.

 ## Limitations
+- ***ONLY SUPPORTED ON GNU/LINUX using systemd***
 - ***NO CLEANUP***.
 This isn't a huge concern as the save.fps files are not very large but over time you may want to manually remove older save files.
 This is technically as designed as I wanted a sort of "archive" of all my saves but a feature to clean old ones up if desired may be considered in future releases.
 - For "Option 2", the search parameters are a little loose, simply checking for "ARMA" (all caps) and "save.fps*".
 This seems adequate for now but other installations of Arma: Cold War Assault may not adhere to these assumptions and Operation Flashpoint certainly won't!
 - For "Option 5", you can only load last saved game.
 This may be addressed in a future release depending on how much the author sucks at getting through the campaigns
 - Only supports one campaign at a time (though mitigated by simply running 3->4->5 to switch back and forth)

 ### Planned Improvements
+- ***Check that user is running with sudo (but not root)***
+- ***Update testing.sh to add a space in the path***
+- ***Remove all the "sudos" and update testing.sh accordingly***
 - Possibly add an option to load saved games from a limited list instead of just the last save.
 - Consider adding a clean up option which would remove all but the last 10 saves
+- Set limits on searches so they don't slow down if there's hundreds of saves
+- For Option 6, make sure user enters number within range of current available files
+- Maybe echo the DTG of the save the user loaded via Option 6

 ### **Code overview**